-- A Social Security number prior to enrollment - Age 15 years with oldest students given first priority unless circumstances based on need warrant prior consideration.
+- Age 15 years with oldest students given first priority unless circumstances based on need warrant prior consideration.
 Sophomore status is required. - The State of Illinois requires that a student must have had "a passing grade in at least 8 courses during the previous two semesters prior to enrolling in Driver Education."
-Summer school classes are not considered. - A student must have a cumulative grade point average of 2.0 or greater at the conclusion of the first semester of the current school year.
+Summer school classes are not considered.